 If you’re planning a trip to England in the upcoming year or need some inspiration on what places and destinations to visit, I’ve got just the thing for you!
 This list of 10 outstanding places to visit in England (outside of London) will blow your mind and help you create the ultimate trip to this wondrous little country.
 Keep reading and make sure to add these England destinations to your UK Bucket List!

 Psst, this post contains affiliate links.
 Read our disclosure.

 Did you know the United Kingdom is ranked as the 10th most visited country in the world and the 6th most visited country in Europe?
 Or that 17 of the UK’s 25 UNESCO World Heritage Sites fall within England?

 With so many historic sites, as well as the plethora of tourists flocking here every year, you can bet that England has a whole lotta awesome sites, attractions, and destinations for travelers to add to their bucket list!

-To help you get a just a teensy taste of what this country has to offer in terms of travel, take a look at these 10 cool places to visit in England that will surely blow you away.
+To help you get a just a teensy taste of what this country has to offer in terms of travel, take a look at these 10 cool places to visit in England outside of London that will surely blow you away.

 10 OUTSTANDING PLACES TO VISIT IN ENGLAND

 The magnificent and gorgeous White Cliffs of Dover were one of the first England tourist attractions I visited when exploring the UK for the first time!
 And holy smokes, they are absolutely stunning.